tonyboutwell/Quantum-Geometric-Computing/Examples/Grover-Benchmark/README.md

 ### grover_parallel.py

-This tool can process thousands of independent, large-scale Grover queries per second on a multicore machine, with each result being numerically certified for correctness using our proprietary geometric method.
+This tool is a strategic analyzer for quantum search problems.
+It does not find a specific solution; instead, it provides a far more valuable result: a certified, quantitative assessment of the entire search space.
+For any given large-scale search problem, it instantly calculates the exact probability of success, the optimal number of search steps, and the overall problem difficulty.
+It processes thousands of these strategic assessments per second on a standard multicore machine

 ---
 ### RESULTS: